 In the beginning God created the heavens and the earth.

-So what then is God’s story, the one today’s man doesn’t like so much?
-First, it was given to us through Moses, a man of the Hebrews to whom God appeared and spoke face to face with, and it was built upon by the ensuing Hebrew prophets, and it was likewise fully endorsed by Jesus the Messiah and by his apostles.
+Beyond Genesis 1:1, beyond that single verse, what then is God’s story?
+First, this account was given to us through Moses, a man of the Hebrews to whom God appeared and spoke face to face with, and it was built upon by the ensuing Hebrew prophets, and it was likewise fully endorsed by Jesus the Messiah and by his apostles.
 The story, in a nutshell, goes something like this:

 God created the world beautiful, and he loved man, whom he even made in his own image.
 This really means he made us as his own children.
 We were made to look like him, just as a son looks like his father (see Genesis 5:1-3).
 We were the most special part of his creation, made last of all, the sons and daughters of God, who were made intelligent and able to rule creation with him.
 The Maker also loved the rest of the creation he made, as it reflected in countless facets God’s beauty and glory, as well as his many characteristics, from the lion’s roar, to the dove’s coo, from the eagle’s fierceness and swift flight, to the grace of the stag.
 We could go on and on; his creations are innumerable and awesome.
 But man fell to the temptation of the evil one, a fallen being of rebellion and wickedness.
 In doing this, man fell from the glory of God, and in his shame, he ran and hid from his Maker.
 At the same time, rebellion and darkness entered his heart.
 Ever since then, man has been running, and the Creator has been calling him back to himself.
 However, there were consequences for his sin, for God had directly forbidden just one thing to the man.
 By doing this very thing he was strictly forbidden from doing, our Father Adam entered into rebellion against God, and as a result God had to kick him out of the beautiful garden of God.
 Worse, this meant he had to lose the intimate relationship he originally had with God, who used to walk in the garden with him, talking with him face to face.
 Now, man would have to eat food by the sweat of his brow, and thorns and thistles would fill the fields where there once was nothing contrary.
 Woman would give birth through pain and sorrow.
 Finally, the warning of the Creator would also come true: Man would die, he would return to dust.
 He could no longer live forever: